-CITROËN ELECTRIC CARS
+CITROËN ELECTRIC VEHICLES

 CITROËN is part of the French automotive company, PSA Group which include Peugeot, the luxury vehicle brand DS, and the mobility service provider Free2Move.
-The PSA Group’s electric vehicle strategy built on an all electric Common Modular Platform (CMP) in partnership with Dongfeng Motors.
+The PSA Group’s electric vehicle strategy built on an all-electric Common Modular Platform (CMP) in partnership with Dongfeng Motors.
 The CMP aims for a driving range of up to 280mi / 450km and ultra fast charging up to 7.5mi / 12km of driving per minute of charging.
 The company aims to introduce 4 EV’s and 7 PHEV’s from 2019.
 The company also manufactures other popular electric vehicle brands such as the Bollore Bluesummer on contract.

 The Common Modular Platform (CMP) consists of the following elements: